-Earlier Houses: There were two earlier houses on, or near, the site of the current house: a Tudor house, the Grade II-listed Willey Old Hall, part of which still stands, and a Queen Anne house, which has been demolished.
+Earlier Houses: There were two earlier houses on, or near, the site of the current house: the first was a Tudor house, the Grade II-listed Willey Old Hall, part of which still stands; the second was a Queen Anne house, which has been demolished.

 Garden & Outbuildings: The Willey Estate today spans approximately 7,000 acres.

 Chapel & Church: St. John's parish church sits on Willey Estate land and is owned by the estate.